Powdering Faces with Sunshine: Dr. Prem Sharma, Founder of The Forest at Duke Laughter Crafters

 Spreading sunshine at open mic events

 The Laughter Crafters soon began hosting open mic events in the Community Center auditorium.
 At these fun gatherings, members shared funny YouTube videos, jokes, and humorous anecdotes with the audience.
-The group hosted similar events in the Ritz Theatre, bringing laughter and entertainment to residents in the Health & Wellness Center.
+The group hosted similar events in the Ritz Theatre, bringing laughter and entertainment to residents in the Health Center.

 Now, at the end of every open mic event, the Laughter Crafters members and audience join in a chorus of the Laughter Crafters theme song, “Powder Your Face with Sunshine.”
 The song encourages, “Powder your face with sunshine, put on a great big smile; make up your eyes with laughter, folks will be laughing with you in a little while.”